bullmoose20/Plex-Stuff/pyprogs/README.md

 The "update_plex_artist_art.py" script automates the process of updating artist thumbnails in a Plex media server.
 It connects to the Plex server specified in the environment variables, identifies artists with missing thumbnails, and attempts to update them based on the latest album's art.
 The script supports both reporting changes and applying them to Plex.

-open a powershell prompt and navigate to `pyprogs` folder
+Open a powershell prompt and navigate to `pyprogs` folder

 `cd pyprogs`

-pick your folder for the script you want to run
+Pick your folder for the script you want to run

 ```bat
 cd update_plex_artist_art